 - Mow the area to be top dressed taking off 1/3 of the leaf.

-- Spread the topsoil over the area using a Top Soil Spreader to a depth of 1cm.
+- Spread the washed sand over the area using a top soil spreader to a depth of 1cm.

 - Water in well and apply more fertiliser.

-Never completely cover the lawn, always have some green leaf showing through.
-Reason being is that the leaf still requires direct sunlight for photosynthesis to help encourage growth.
-If you don’t have a Top Soil Spreader you can simply use the back of a rake, a broom or even an old paint roller with the nap removed.
+Never completely cover the lawn, always have some green leaf showing.
+The reason is that the leaf still requires direct sunlight for photosynthesis to help encourage growth.
+If you don’t have a lawn leveller you can simply use the back of a rake or a broom.

 For more great turf, tips keep an eye on our website and all our social media channels.